How to Fix AI Wash error / not detecting load on Samsung WF50BG8300AV (Front Load)

 Step 1

-Unplug the washer from the wall outlet and wait a full 10 minutes before plugging it back in.
-The AI control module needs a complete power cycle — not just a door reset — to flush its working memory and recalibrate the load detection algorithm from scratch.
-This resolves the majority of false ‘no load detected’ errors caused by a software hang rather than a hardware fault.
+Start by unplugging the washer from the wall outlet and waiting a full 10 minutes before plugging it back in.
+The AI control module needs a complete power cycle — not just a door reset — to flush its working memory and recalibrate the load detection algorithm.
+This often resolves false ‘no load detected’ errors caused by software issues rather than hardware ones.

 Step 2

 Open the SmartThings app, navigate to your washer device, tap Settings, and look for ‘Calibration’ or ‘AI Learning Reset’ to clear stored load profiles.
-Over time the AI builds a learned baseline for your laundry habits, and a corrupted or skewed profile can cause it to misread drum weight and fabric type consistently.
-Running this reset is safe and non-destructive — it simply wipes the learned data so the AI can start fresh.
+Over time, the AI builds a baseline for your laundry habits, and a corrupted profile can cause it to misread drum weight and fabric type.
+This reset is safe and non-destructive; it simply wipes the learned data for a fresh start.

 Step 3

-After the app reset, run three consecutive full wash cycles using typical laundry loads — similar weights and fabric types to what you normally wash.
-AI Wash requires multiple real cycles to re-establish its baseline detection profile before it can accurately classify loads.
-Pro tip: use consistent load sizes across these learning cycles so the algorithm builds a reliable reference point quickly.
+After the app reset, run three consecutive full wash cycles using typical laundry loads — stick to similar weights and fabric types that you normally wash.
+AI Wash requires these cycles to re-establish its detection profile accurately.
+Pro tip: use consistent load sizes during these cycles to help the algorithm build a reliable reference point quickly.

 Step 4

-If AI Wash still fails repeatedly and an error code appears on the display, use a multimeter set to DC voltage mode and probe the 5V DC logic rail at the load sensor inputs on the control board.
-You are checking whether the board is supplying signal voltage to the sensors — a reading of zero volts confirms the board has failed and is no longer communicating with the load detection circuit.
-Safety note: unplug the washer before probing connectors, then reconnect power only long enough to take a live reading, and never work alone near live circuits.
+If AI Wash continues to fail and an error code appears, grab your multimeter and set it to DC voltage mode.
+Check the 5V DC logic rail at the load sensor inputs on the control board.
+You’re looking to see if the board is supplying signal voltage to the sensors — a reading of zero volts indicates the board has failed and is no longer communicating with the load detection circuit.
+Remember: unplug the washer before probing connectors, and only reconnect power long enough to take a live reading.
+Always work safely near live circuits.

 Step 5

-Before replacing control board DC92-01802E, photograph all harness connectors and their positions so you have a reference during reassembly — connector mismatches are the most common cause of a failed repair on this board.
+If you discover that the control board (DC92-01802E) needs replacing, take photos of all harness connectors and their positions for reference during reassembly — mismatched connectors are often the reason repairs fail.
 Unplug all harness connectors, remove the six Phillips screws securing the board bracket, and install the new board by reversing these steps.
-Handle the board by its edges to avoid electrostatic discharge damage to the sensitive AI processing components.
+Be sure to handle the board by its edges to avoid damaging sensitive components due to electrostatic discharge.

 Step 6

-Once the new control board is installed and the washer is reassembled, open the SmartThings app and run through the full appliance setup process to register the replacement board to your account.
-The AI Wash and smart features are tied to the board’s firmware registration, so skipping this step will leave those functions inactive even though the hardware is working.
-Repeat the three learning cycles from Step 3 so the new board can build its load detection baseline.
+Once the new control board is installed and the washer is reassembled, open the SmartThings app and go through the full appliance setup process to register the new board.
+The AI Wash and smart features are linked to the board’s firmware registration, so skipping this step will leave those features inactive despite the hardware working.
+Remember to repeat the three learning cycles from Step 3 so the new board can build its load detection baseline.

 Where to Buy Replacement Parts